The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Results

 \subsection{Impact of the Cropping in Object Classification Tasks}

-The leave-one-out analysis for transformations exhibited the striking finding that crop and resize (C\&R) was the most effective transformation in the BYOL pipeline for the two object classification tasks: {\tt AB} and {\tt PE}.
+The leave-one-out analysis for transformations exhibited the striking finding that crop and resize (C\&R) was the most effective transformation in the StandardAug pipeline for the two object classification tasks: {\tt AB} and {\tt PE}.
 Moreover, both pipelines containing C\&R resulted in the greatest downstream test performance on {\tt AB} and {\tt PE}.
 Ordinarily, crops are taken at random locations in an image, with areas between $8\%$ and $100\%$ of the original image's area.
 Aggressive crops can create situations in which positive pairs do not contain the same objects of interest.
-For example, Fig.~\ref{fig:crop_examples} shows how C\&R could produce a positive pair where the views would possess different labels.
+Fig.~\ref{fig:crop_examples} shows how C\&R could produce positive pairs with different semantic content.
 Despite this, the results indicated that pipelines containing C\&R led to improved performance for the object-centric {\tt AB} and {\tt PE} tasks.
 The exceptional influence of C\&R warranted further investigation into its hyperparameters.

 We investigated the impact of the minimum crop area, $c$, as a hyperparameter.
 Models were pretrained with the AugUS-D pipeline, using values for $c$ in the range $[0.05, 0.9]$.
 Linear evaluation was conducted for the {\tt AB} and {\tt PE} tasks.
 As shown in Fig.~\ref{fig:crop_results}, smaller values of $c$ yielded better performance, peaking at $c \approx 0.1$.
 The default assignment of $c=0.08$ was already a reasonable choice for these two tasks.
-Additional experiments elucidating the effects of C\&R hyperparameters can be found in Appendix~\ref{apx:additional-rcr-experiments}.
+Additional experiments elucidating the effects of C\&R hyperparameters can be found in \ref{apx:rcr-experiments}.